-For MS track students, the School of Computer Science does not provide financial support.
+For MS track students, the College of Information and Computer Sciences does not provide financial support.
 (The only exception is UMass Amherst undergraduates admitted via the Bay State Fellowship Program.)

 It is also worth mentioning that the cost of living is cheaper in the Pioneer Valley than many other places which makes it easier to live on the level of support we offer.

 Q. I've applied to your program and was not offered admission.
 I would like to reactivate my application.
 Is this possible?